Keddy Nature Sanctuary

-The Keddy Nature Sanctuary consists of approximately one square mile of forest and wetland on the very edge of the Canadian shield, just an hour west of Ottawa on the east side of Lanark County, in Ontario, Canada.
+The Keddy Nature Sanctuary consists of approximately one square mile of forest and wetland on the very edge of the Canadian shield, in the Township of Drummond/North Elmsley, Lanark County, in Ontario, Canada.
 It is mostly second growth temperate deciduous forest, interspersed with wetlands and beaver ponds, as well as sedge-dominated rock-ridges.
 A central ridge has more than twenty hectares of hemlock forest.
 There are also old fields that remain from pastures created in the previous century.
 Parts of this property, as well as adjoining lands, are designated as the Scotch Corners Provincially Significant Wetland.
 The property is one of several protected by the Mississippi Madawaska Land Trust.

 Geology

 The bed rock is gneiss, and rounded gneiss ridges alternate with valleys filled with glacial till.
-Although the soils are therefore acidic, and shallow, the presence of certain plants that require calcium, such as yellow lady slipper and bulblet bladder fern, indicate that some of the glacial till may contain marble from landscapes further north in the county.
-The east side of the property lay beneath the Champlain Sea, and so has clay deposits rather than till; some of these clay plains are covered in thick organic deposits.
+Although the soils are therefore acidic and shallow, the presence of certain plants that require calcium, such as yellow lady slipper and bulblet bladder fern, i that some of the glacial till may contain marble from landscapes further north in the county.
+The east side of the property lies beneath the Champlain Sea, and so has clay deposits rather than till; some of these clay plains are covered in thick organic deposits.
 This produces a flat, poorly drained landscape.
-The shoreline of the Champlain sea can still be recognized as it meanders from north east to south west across the property.
+The shoreline of the Champlain Sea can still be recognized as it meanders from northeast to southwest across the property.

 Forests

 The original forests were predominantly sugar maple, beech, white pine and hemlock, which is typical for land on the Canadian shield in eastern Ontario.
 These forests were heavily logged in the 1800s and then often cleared for pastures and fields.
 White pine was removed for ship building, hemlock was removed for tanning leather, and most other species of trees were burned to produce potash which was exported to Europe.
-Thus, the current forests have altered species composition, with smaller trees, and reduced soil fertility.
+Thus, the current forests have altered species composition, with smaller trees and reduced soil fertility.

 Human history

 The Keddy Nature Sanctuary lies on the extreme east side of a tract that was surveyed and subdivided as part of the Perth Military Settlement in 1816.
 Most of KNS was settled somewhat later in history, as lands nearer Perth and on better soils were cleared and farmed first.
-The settlement history of the property is evidenced by the remains of four former farm houses, many stone wells, several wells, and even a small mica mine, as well as non-indigenous plants such as lilacs.
+The settlement history of the property is evident in the remains of four former farmhouses, numerous stone wells, several wells, and even a small mica mine, as well as non-indigenous plants such as lilacs.
 The property was donated to the Mississippi Madawaska Land Trust by the Keddy family in 2014.